myPOS blog Tips

 What types of invoices are there?

-Standard
+Standard invoices

-Commercial
+Commercial invoices

 Usually used for international shipments, it is generally a requirement by customs officials and contains a cost description that is relatively detailed.
-Remember that every shipment in EU and UK customs procedures must also contain an EORI number
+Remember that every shipment in EU and UK customs procedures must also contain an EORI number.

-Recurring
+Recurring invoices

-Pro forma
+Pro forma invoices

-A pro forma invoice is a “bill of sale” that is sent before delivery or a shipment.
+A pro forma invoice is a “bill of sale” that is sent before delivery or shipment.
 It will typically include the delivery items, shipping weight, and transport charges, excluding the cross-border fees for sellers.

-These types of invoices are generally used for international shipments and can serve in front of customs.
+These types of payable invoices are generally used for international shipments and can serve in front of customs.
 Its terms of sale can usually be subject to change.

-VAT
+VAT invoices

 Merchants typically use these invoices when a merchant wishes to charge VAT on a sale or when they seek to reclaim the VAT charged on the goods or services that are purchased by a customer.